BIGJRA/BIGJRA.github.io/rejuv.md

 Enter the door on the left, then talk to Mimikyu and read the sign.
 As the NPC says outside, follow the lit torches through the dungeon.
-Although it may feel like you’re going in circles, just keep following the torches until you finally pass through a mirror and get to the heal and PC stars.
+Although it may feel like you're going in circles, just keep following the torches until you finally pass through a mirror and get to the heal and PC stars.
 Head through the door.